hashicorp/terraform-provider-aws/website/docs/r/ssm_service_setting.html.markdown

 layout: "aws"
 page_title: "AWS: aws_ssm_service_setting"
 description: |-
-  Defines how a user interacts with or uses a service or a feature of a SSM service.
+  Defines how a user interacts with or uses a service or a feature of a service.
 ---

 # Resource: aws_ssm_service_setting

-Defines how a user interacts with or uses a service or a feature of a SSM service.
+This setting defines how a user interacts with or uses a service or a feature of a service.

 ## Example Usage